ReDI-School/js-berlin-2024-fall/lesson05.md

 | `x *= 42`         | `x = x * 42`  |
 | `x **= 42`        | `x = x ** 42` |

-Compound assignment operators are shorter ways of applying an operator on the variable and assigning the result back to the variable.

 ---